metomi/rose/sphinx/tutorial/rose/furthertopics/failif-warnif.rst

    warn-if=this(1) < 75 or this(2) < 75;

 Save the metadata file and then reload the config editor metadata.
-Click ``Metadata -> Check fail-if, warn-if`` - a warning dialog should appear, and there should be a warning flag for the ``battery_levels`` option.
+Click :menuselection:`Metadata --> Check fail-if, warn-if` - a
+warning dialog should appear, and there should be a warning flag for the ``battery_levels`` option.

 For large arrays, it can sometimes be convenient to use whole-array operations - the ``fail-if`` and ``warn-if`` syntax includes ``any()`` and ``all()``.

-We can change the warn-if setting to:
+We can change the ``warn-if`` setting to:

 .. code-block:: rose

    warn-if=any(this < 75);

 which will flag a warning if any ``battery_levels`` array element values are less than 75.

 Multiple Expressions
 --------------------

 In both ``fail-if`` and ``warn-if``, expressions can be chained using the Python operator or, or you can separate them to give clearer error/warning messages.
 Using our ``battery_levels`` example again, change the setting to:

 .. code-block:: rose

    warn-if=any(this < 75);
           =all(this > 95);

 This gives a warning if any elements are less than 75, and a separate warning if all elements are greater than 95 (we don't want to cook the batteries!).

 You can add separate helper messages for each expression: